 Pager Mode CPM Standalone Message to SMS Message

-When the SMS IWF receives a SIP MESSAGE request with the CPM Feature Tag “3gpp-service.ims.icsi.oma.cpm.msg”, it SHALL handle the SIP MESSAGE as described in section 6.1.1 “Pager Mode CPM Standalone Message Handling” considering the message as acceptable if the content can be converted to a text message and the destination address can be converted to an E.164 number as specified in Table 1.
+When the SMS IWF receives a SIP MESSAGE request with the CPM Feature Tag “3gpp-service.ims.icsi.oma.cpm.msg” or “3gpp-service.ims.icsi.oma.cpm.msg-v2”, it SHALL handle the SIP MESSAGE as described in section 6.1.1 “Pager Mode CPM Standalone Message Handling” considering the message as acceptable if the content can be converted to a text message and the destination address can be converted to an E.164 number as specified in Table 1.

 If the message is accepted, the SMS IWF SHALL check the size of the received payload of the SIP MESSAGE request.
-If the size of the payload is too large to be sent as one submit_sm, the payload SHALL be divided into concatenated submit_sm(s).
+If the size of the payload is too large to be sent as one submit_sm, the payload

+MAY delivered in two ways according to the service provider policy:

+The payload is divided into concatenated submit_sm(s) or

+The payload is stored in a http content server, the abstract and link of it is included in a submit_sm.

 Otherwise, the SMS IWF SHALL generate a submit_sm request based on the received SIP MESSAGE request and in accordance with [SMPP], with the clarifications given in Table 1 below and send the submit_sm request towards the SM-SC.

 When the SMS IWF receives a submit_sm-resp it SHALL store the message_id parameter in order to find the corresponding SMS transaction upon receiving deliver_sm containing the status report information from the SM-SC later, SHALL generate a SIP response based on the received submit_sm_resp and in accordance with [SMPP], with the clarification given in Table 2 below and send the SIP response towards the ISF.
 If the SMS messages sent to the SM-SC were concatenated messages, the SMS IWF SHALL wait until all the submit_sm_resp for each Submit_sm request have been received.
 In this case, the SIP response SHALL be sent when the SMS IWF receives the last submit_sm-resp.